 LEAD: Learn, Envision, and Ascend for Development 2022-23

 LEAD is Ashoka University’s Internship Program focusing on career development through prestigious internships and other engagement opportunities.
 LEAD envisions a collaborative model of development, highlighting the need for liberal Arts and sciences education in various industries and in turn, ensuring that students get exposure beyond the classroom.
-The program aims to closely work together with organisations through various Internship/Project models outlined to help students enhance their diverse skill sets.
+The program aims to closely work with organisations through various Internship/Project models outlined to help students enhance their diverse skill sets.

 LEAD includes the following modes of engagement:

 Summer Internships are the most popular category of internships among students as well as organisations.
 These internships allow students to develop their skills during their summer break, approximately for a duration of 8-12 weeks.
 These internships can either be remote or on-site at the organisation.
 Many a time, Summer Internships get converted to a Pre-Placement Offer upon completion of the internship which students can take up once they have graduated from Ashoka.

 Virtual Internships are designed to ensure industry experience for students all around the academic year.
 Virtual Internships require the students to dedicate a stipulated number of hours per week (10-20 hours) in tandem with their academic schedule.

-The Credit-Based Internship allows undergraduate and master’s students (starting from the class of 2022) to earn academic credits while engaging in an Internship for a six-month period.
+The Credit-Based Internship allows undergraduates and master’s students (starting from the class of 2022) to earn academic credits while engaging in an Internship for a certain duration.
 Students gain practical hands-on experience at their internship while also taking part in reflective learning to make sense of their experience and how it impacts their future career goals.
-Students develop learning objectives, complete a post-internship reflective assignment, and design an internship learning portfolio demonstrating their internship outcomes under the supervision of a faculty member.
+Students develop learning objectives, complete a post-internship reflective assignment, and design an internship learning portfolio demonstrating their internship outcomes.

 YIF Experiential Learning Programme